Why do my gums bleed when I brush or floss my teeth?

 Bleeding gums commonly flare up during hormonal shifts.
 Pregnant patients should visit the dentist during their pregnancy to monitor the health of their gums.
 Pregnancy gingivitis is common, and if treated proactively, can be avoided.

 A common dental health concern, gum disease often goes undiagnosed until the later stages of the disease.
 By the time the gums begin to bleed the bacteria has likely begun to form pockets in the gum line.
 Inflammation and gum recession are also common during this phase of the disease.
 As the bacteria progress, gums can pull away from the teeth causing tooth loss, leading to bone deterioration.

 Treating Gum Disease

-Fuller Dental provides periodontal therapy for the treatment of the varying stages of gum disease.
 If you notice that your gums are bleeding, swollen or tender to the touch, reach out to your dentist.
 Fuller Dental offers individualized dental care for your dental health concerns.
 Our dental care team helps to restore your smile by addressing dental concerns from common to complex.
 From whitening discolored teeth to repair damaged or missing teeth, our dental care team can help you enjoy a more beautiful, healthy smile.
-If you are looking for a compassionate, highly trained and experienced dental health care team in the Burlington, NC region, contact Fuller Dental or click here to request an appointment online.
+If you are looking for a compassionate, highly trained and experienced dental health care team in the Burlington, NC region, contact Fuller Dental or request an appointment online today.